For Exhibitions and Collections, Galleries and Representatives, Publications and Videos; go here.

 The Cups: I started doing the cups thinking that it would be something I could enter into goblet exhibitions and therefore get more exposure.
 They are one of my excursions into containers and contents, insides and outsides as none of the cups is empty, being all of a piece to show the interdependence of one to the other.
 They are meant to be fun.
 I did about 15 of these and then moved on to another form but I never did enter a single goblet exhibition.

-The Vessels: We started out with vessels, small bowls and then taller vase forms.
-These pieces are sculptures in the round.
+The Vases: These pieces are taller versions of the small bowls, sculptures in the round, only instead of limited edition, each piece is one of a kind.
 They are stories.
 I've been interested in the art of storytelling for a long time.
 It is the precurser of our history books.
 It is the knowledge and wealth of a people.
 These pieces are small stories but worthy of hearing.